Tyrosine kinase inhibitorPhase 3 trialInvestigational

 Efficacy

-In clinical trials, around 57% of KRAS G12C-mutated patients achieved an objective response, with a median progression-free survival of approximately 6.8 months.
+In clinical trials, around 57% of KRAS G12C-mutated patients achieved an objective response, with median progression-free survival of approximately 6.8 months.

 Side effects